-The greater Sydney region is around 12,300 kilometers and is the most populous city in Australia with a population of 4,921,000 and a population density of 400 people per square kilometer in the Greater Sydney region.
+The greater Sydney region is around 12,300 kilometres and is the most populous city in Australia with a population of 4.9 million and a population density of 400 people per square kilometre in the Greater Sydney region.
 The predominant age group in Sydney is 25-34 years with households comprised primarily of childless couples.

-Agent commissions in Sydney are surprisingly, generally a little lower than the fees you can expect in other capital cities, but are still around 1.84 – 2.0% of the value of your property.
-On top of a commission, if you sell with a traditional agent, you would also generally pay additional advertising fees which can increase your total cost significantly.
-All up, your total cost is likely to be well over $20,000 if you decide to sell with a traditional agent as opposed to as low at $694 if you sell your home yourself with the help of PropertyNow.
+Agent commissions in Sydney are surprising, generally a little lower than the fees you can expect in other capital cities, but are still around 1.84 – 2.0% of the value of your property.
+On top of a commission, if you sell with a traditional agent, you would also generally pay additional advertising fees.
+As a general rule, most traditional agents recommend you allocate around 1% of the asking price towards advertising.
+For an $800,000 property this equates to $8000 in advertising costs, plus your commission fees on top.
+However selling your home yourself through PropertyNow costs as little as $694.

-Despite the increases in property values, weekly rents have changed little over the last 12 months sitting at $570 for houses and $550 for units.
-The gross rental yields currently are climbing from previous record lows, up 3% for houses and 3.8% for units since July 2017.
+Despite the increases in property values, weekly rents have changed little over the last 12 months now, having dropped slightly, sitting at $540 for houses and $510 for units, less than the values of previous years.
+The gross rental yields currently are climbing from previous record lows, up 2.8% for houses and 3.6% for units.

-The average number of days on the market for sale properties has pushed higher this year, with 36 days on the market being the average for March 2018 (slightly longer than the average of 31 days on the market in March 2017.)
+The average number of days on the market for sale properties has fallen from 2018, with 31 days on the market being the average as of January 2020 (slightly less than the average of 36 days from 2018).

-We’ve had excellent feedback from owner's using our service to sell Sydney based properties, and we tend to notice that when Sydney based properties experience much higher enquiry rates and faster sale times than owners in regional areas where demand is lower.
+We’ve had excellent feedback from owners using our service to sell Sydney-based properties, and we tend to notice that \Sydney-based properties experience much higher enquiry rates and faster sale times than owners in regional areas where demand is lower.

-By not paying an agent a hefty commission you give yourself more room to move on the sale price, putting you at an advantage against similar properties in the market.
-You can also know for you sure that enquiries are being responded to as quickly as possible and are properly followed up instead of being in the dark as to what's going on.
-If you’re not sure of how to price your property, we can even provide you with a detailed breakdown of sale statistics for Sydney (or a specific suburb of Sydney), as well as an estimated value of your property itself.
+By not paying an agent a hefty commission you give yourself more room to move on the sale price, which gives you an advantage over similar properties in the market.
+When you use PropertyNow, you can rest assured enquiries are being responded too quickly and are properly followed up.
+If you’re not sure of how to price your property, we can help you with a current market analysis and will provide you with a detailed breakdown of sale statistics for Sydney (or a specific suburb of Sydney), as well as an estimated value of your property.

-PropertyNow market properties and support owners to sell privately nationwide.
-In March 2016, Sydney Coulson sold his property in Sydney with our help and had this to say “Thanks to Andrew and PropertyNow our home was easy to list, was listed on the two prominent real estate websites within hours of being added to the PropertyNow site and, as good fortune would have it, sold to the first couple who came to view it.
+PropertyNow markets properties and supports owners to sell privately, nationwide.
+Sydney Coulson sold his property in Sydney with our help and had this to say “Thanks to Andrew and PropertyNow our home was easy to list, was listed on the two prominent real estate websites within hours of being added to the PropertyNow site and, as good fortune would have it, sold to the first couple who came to view it.
 After such a positive experience and saving thousands of dollars in commission, can’t recommend PropertyNow highly enough as the ideal vehicle for buyers and sellers of real estate to connect with one another.
 PropertyNow will be the first and only port of call for the next real estate transaction.”

-*Authored June 2018.
+*Authored in January 2020.
 Please contact us if you require more recent information or advice about leasing or selling a property in Sydney yourself.